 Adding your business to Google+ Local is the next most important technique to implement.
 More people search for businesses online than anywhere else, and adding your website and business information to the Google local business directory can help.
 It’s free and simple.
 Also, you can manage your listing information including business description, product/service details, photos, videos, and offers.

-Tip: Make sure your Google listing has a 100 percent score; most local business don’t reach 100 percent.
+Tip: Make sure your Google listing has a 100 percent score; most local businesses don’t reach 100 percent.

 5. Create Social Network Business Profiles